DrMicrobit/lllm_suit/tests/03_SpaceInvaders_ddoc01/README.md

 The resulting document (after a bit of manual editing), is [this one](./designdoc.md).
 You will note it is, although still not specifying everything down to the last detail, already ~2300 words long (~14 KiB).
 I think it's a moderately usable design document which should get the job done.
 Not terrible, but not brilliant either.

+### Specifications intentionally left vague
+Note that I left a few points intentionally as vague as they were given by ChatGPT.

+#### No coding style or guidelines

+This was by design to see whether a kind of overarching pattern would emerge.
+Spoiler alert: none that I could discern.

+#### Look of the alien invaders
+Invaders were specified with
+- each invader row has its own color, with a color palette given for each row.
+- Invader body fill: row color, with a thin stroke rgba(255,255,255,0.08) and slight drop shadow (draw a blurred rectangle/ellipse behind).
+Invader animation: two frames (open/closed) toggled on a timer to produce the classic movement feel.

+The shape is completely left out

+#### Starfield
+These were the two lines with info on a starfield
+- Background: deep navy #071029 with subtle starfield (animated parallax dots).
+- draw background + starfield (update starfield positions slowly)

+This did not specify color, size, shape, number, or distribution of stars.

 ## Models tested

-I'll define a base line using some of the strongest currently available models to have something to compare to.
+I'll define a baseline using some of the strongest currently available models to have something to compare to.

 ### Online models in test